 In this example, we want to restrict access to the Nationality field.
 This field will only be accessible to users with the corresponding Label to their Role.

-Note that you can also add Label to Schema, Datasets and Segments.
+Note that you can also add Label to Schema, Datasets and Audiences.

 Create your Schema.
 For more on this, refer to this documentation.